remisiki/ClusterDE/reference/callDE.md

   - threshold:

     A string value of the threshold method.
-Must be 'BC' or 'DS'.
+Must be "BC" or "DS".
+    Default is "DS"

   - ordering:

     A logic value.
-If TRUE, order the genes in the returned table by their significance.
+If TRUE, order the genes in the returned table by their frequency and significence.
 Default is TRUE.

 ## Value